 The District's comprehensive framework for school safety includes programming, security, identifying at-risk students, and parent and community engagement.

 The District has implemented character development programming at all levels to promote a school culture in which respect and empathy are valued.
-In the elementary school, staff are working with the Second Step social-emotional learning curriculum.
-In the middle-high school, teachers, counselors, and administrators are implementing Sandy Hook Promise Know the Signs Programs.
-Staff are also trained in the Handle with Care Crisis Intervention and Behavior Management System and Stop the Bleed first responder program.
+Staff are also trained in the Handle with Care Crisis Intervention and Behavior Management System.

-Each school has secured entries with strict procedures for access using the Raptor Visitor Management System which flags unsafe visitors.
+Each school has secured entries with strict procedures for access using the Raptor Visitor and Volunteer Management Systems which flags unsafe visitors.